readthescripture.com

 The history behind the conquest, read cold — the curse on Canaan, the genealogy of the nations, the four-hundred-year clock, the wall around one family, and what archaeology says about whether any of it happened as written.
 The backdrop, before the verdict.

-Study · Conquest · Part 2
+Historical Study · Critical · Part 2

 The Sword, Weighed